Primacoustic acoustic panels bring an affordable and elegant acoustical solution to a school auditorium with high ceilings and angled walls.

 Lynda: Well, sound absorption obviously was most important, but the aesthetics were also important.
 With the Primacoustic Broadway panels, were able to select a fabric that went along with our color scheme and the décor of that room.

-Interviewer: What other problems were the Primacoustic panels able to address?
+Interviewer: What other problems were the Primacoustic sound absorption panels able to address?